Skip to main content

 Fiduciary

-The distinction matters enormously.
-A fiduciary financial advisor must recommend the lowest-cost index fund if it's best for you, even if a more expensive fund would pay them a higher commission.
-A non-fiduciary advisor only needs to recommend something "suitable" — which could be a higher-cost product that benefits them more.
+The difference matters more than you might think.
+A fiduciary advisor has to recommend the lowest-cost index fund if it's the best option for you—even if a pricier fund would earn them a bigger commission.
+A non-fiduciary advisor just needs to recommend something "suitable," which could be a more expensive product that benefits them more than you.

-Types of fiduciaries include: registered investment advisors (RIAs), certified financial planners (CFPs) acting in advisory capacity, trustees, and corporate officers and board members.
-Importantly, many financial professionals who call themselves "advisors" are actually salespeople operating under the lower suitability standard.
+Who qualifies as a fiduciary?
+Registered investment advisors (RIAs), certified financial planners (CFPs) acting in an advisory role, trustees, and corporate officers.
+Here's the catch: plenty of financial professionals who call themselves "advisors" are actually salespeople operating under that lower suitability standard.

-Questions to ask: "Are you a fiduciary?" and "Are you a fiduciary 100% of the time?"
-Some advisors are fiduciaries only for certain services, switching to the suitability standard for others (like insurance product sales).
+Two questions worth asking any advisor: "Are you a fiduciary?" and "Are you a fiduciary 100% of the time?"
+Some advisors switch between standards depending on the service—fiduciary for investment advice, suitability for insurance product sales.

-Using tools like Clarity to track your portfolio's performance, fees, and allocation helps you independently verify whether your advisor is truly acting in your best interest.
+Using a tool like Clarity to independently track your portfolio's performance, fees, and allocation gives you a way to verify whether your advisor is truly acting in your best interest.

 Frequently Asked Questions